imran999990/shufti/With-ocr-request-parameters-Readme.md

   Minimum: **6 characters**
   Maximum: **128 characters**

   This field represents email of the end-user.
-If it is missing in a request, than Shuftpro will ask the user for its email in an on-site request.

 * ## callback_url